 Overland Boats (Trailered)

 During the winter months, the harbour is protected from the ravages of winter storms by the installation of huge oak baulks which seal off the harbour mouth.
-These are normally put in place during November and raised again during March using a mobile crane from Penzance.
+These are normally put in place during November and raised again during March using a mobile crane.
 During the summer months, the baulks can been seen stacked at the end of the South Pier.